 What to know about Tenerife?

-Tenerife is the largest (2,034.38 square kilometres) and most populated (898 680 inhabitants) island of the seven Canary Islands.
+Tenerife is the largest (2,034.38 square kilometers) and most populated (898 680 inhabitants) island of the seven Canary Islands.

-The island’s most famous southern resorts offer Brit-infused revelry and clubbing, combined with white sandy beaches and all inclusive resorts.
-But step beyond the obvious tourist spots and you’ll find a cultured and civilised island of extraordinary diversity.
+The island’s most famous southern resorts offer Brit-infused revelry and clubbing, combined with white sandy beaches and all-inclusive resorts.
+But step beyond the obvious tourist spots and you’ll find a cultured and civilized island of extraordinary diversity.

 I had stayed in Tenerife 3 times before the start of my island-chakra journey so I didn't return here after La Gomera.
 I, however, stopped at the airport Tenerife Norte (North) many times when I changed flights on my way to the other islands as there are no direct flights or ferries between all Canary Islands.
-I spent oodles of hours at the transit of the airport where I ate the cheapest bagel sandwich, drank peppermint tea and updated my instagram account to pass the time with.
+I spent oodles of hours at the transit of the airport where I ate the cheapest bagel sandwich, drank peppermint tea, and updated my Instagram account to pass the time with.
 There was a time when I waited 4 hours for a 30 mins flight journey.
-Binter airline operates cute smaller sized aircrafts and they are the only ones flying between the islands.
-The air hostesses offer a glass of water, a piece of chocolate and candy to all passengers on board.
+Binter airline operates cute smaller-sized aircraft and they are the only ones flying between the islands.
+The air hostesses offer a glass of water, a piece of chocolate, and candy to all passengers on board.
 They were so sweet!